-- To train students to use appropriate vocabulary in academic and technical contexts. - To facilitate students to speak effectively while exchanging ideas and making presentations. - To develop their reading skill through sub skills like skimming, scanning and critical reading of a text. - To sharpen their academic writing skills. - To expose them to the correct usage of language and help them to apply that knowledge appropriately.
+- To facilitate students to speak effectively while exchanging ideas and making presentations. - To develop their reading skill through sub skills like skimming, scanning and critical reading of a text. - To sharpen their academic writing skills. - To expose them to the correct usage of language and help them to apply that knowledge appropriately.